Towards a Peaceful, Prosperous & Integrated Africa

 MS. VERLAINE-DIANE SOOBROYDO

-Lorraine Kepeden is responsible for communication.
-She has over eight years of experience in communication and journalism in the United States and internationally.
+Lorraine Kepeden is in charge of communication.
+She has over ten years of experience in communications and journalism in the United States and internationally.
 She holds two masters degrees in Law and Communication from Paris I Panthéon-Sorbonne University and Paris II Assas, as well as a Master's Degree in Diplomacy and International Relations from the Institute of International Relations of Cameroon.

 MRS. LORRAINE KEPEDEN